-The consolidated balance sheet as of March 31, 2015, the consolidated statements of operations, comprehensive loss, and cash flows for the three months ended March 31, 2014 and 2015 and all related disclosures contained in the accompanying notes are unaudited.
-The consolidated balance sheet as of December 31, 2014 is derived from the audited consolidated financial statements included in the 2014 Annual Report on Form 10-K filed with the Securities and Exchange Commission ("SEC").
+The consolidated balance sheet as of March 31, 2016, the consolidated statements of operations and comprehensive loss and the consolidated statements of cash flows for the three months ended March 31, 2016 and 2015, and all related disclosures contained in the accompanying notes are unaudited.
+The consolidated balance sheet as of December 31, 2015 is derived from the audited consolidated financial statements included in the 2015 Annual Report on Form 10-K filed with the Securities and Exchange Commission ("SEC").
 The consolidated financial statements are presented on the basis of accounting principles that are generally accepted in the United States ("GAAP") for interim financial information and in accordance with the rules and regulations of the SEC.
 Accordingly, they do not include all the information and footnotes required by accounting principles generally accepted in the United States for a complete set of financial statements.
-In the opinion of management, all adjustments, which include only normal recurring adjustments necessary to present fairly the consolidated balance sheet as of March 31, 2015, and the results of operations, comprehensive loss and cash flows for the three months ended March 31, 2015, have been made.
-The interim results for the three months ended March 31, 2015 are not necessarily indicative of the results to be expected for the year ending December 31, 2015 or for any other year.
-The consolidated financial statements should be read in conjunction with the audited consolidated financial statements and the accompanying notes for the year ended December 31, 2014, included in the Company's Annual Report on Form 10-K filed with the SEC.
+In the opinion of management, all adjustments, which include only normal recurring adjustments necessary to present fairly the consolidated balance sheet as of March 31, 2016, and the results of operations and comprehensive loss for the three months ended March 31, 2016, and the results of operations and comprehensive loss for the three months ended March 31, 2016 are not necessarily indicative of the results to be expected for the year ending December 31, 2016 or for any other year.
+The consolidated financial statements should be read in conjunction with the audited consolidated financial statements and the accompanying notes for the year ended December 31, 2015 that are included in the Company's Annual Report on Form 10-K filed with the SEC.